Beefi/MIC/README.md

 node add_tabsdata.js
 ```
 4. Press Ctrl + C to continue typing commands
+5. Rename "example.env" to just ".env"
-5. Then run the server with:
+6. Then run the server with:
 ```
 node app.js
 ```